Parwiz-Haqbien/ReadMe.generator/README.md

 - [Contribution](#contribution)

 ## Description
-I have used this repository to re imagine the starter code and create an application that generates a README.md file through user input."
+I have used this repository to re imagine the starter code and create an application that generates a README.md file through user input.

 ## Installation
 N/A